barryclark/jekyll-now/_memories/2022-01-14-Linux-Hacking-cheatsheet.md

     for i in {101..102}; do nc -vv -n -w 1 192.168.56.$i 21-25 -z; done

 #### Unicornscan

-#### NOTE: Unicornscan is a tool for information gathering and security audits.
+#### NOTE: Unicornscan is a tool for information gathering and security audits

     us -H -msf -Iv 192.168.56.101 -p 1-65535 us -H -mU -Iv 192.168.56.101 -p 1-65535